systox1124/AOP-helpFinder/README.md

 AOP-helpFinder is a tool developed to help AOP development (Jean-Charles Carvaillo: https://github.com/jecarvaill/aop-helpFinder) (Environ Health Perspect.
 2019 Apr;127(4):47005).

 It is based on text mining and parsing process on scientific abstracts.
-AOP-helpFinder allows the identification and extraction of associations between 'Prototypical stressor & event' and 'event & event' at various level of the biological organization (molecular initiating event, key event, and adverse outcome) through analysis of abstracts from the PubMed database. (https://pubmed.ncbi.nlm.nih.gov/).
+AOP-helpFinder allows the identification and extraction of associations between 'Prototypical stressor & event' and 'event & event' at various level of the biological organization (molecular initiating event, key event, and adverse outcome) through analysis of abstracts from the PubMed database (https://pubmed.ncbi.nlm.nih.gov/).

 AOP-helpFinder was implemented under the H2020 Human Biomonintoring in Europe (HBM4EU) project, Work Package 13.1.
 HBM4EU has received funding from the European Union’s H2020 research and innovation programme under grant agreement No 733032.

 AOP-helpFinder is freely available at : http://aop-helpfinder-v2.u-paris-sciences.fr/